Configuring IIS to support Estonian Digital ID-card for authentication

 Checking revocation status of client certificates against OCSP service

-Using OCSP service we can check revocation status of client certificates practically in real time.
-In every client authentication attempt web server sends query to OCSP service, which responds with client certificate revocation status.
+Using the OCSP service, the revocation status of client certificates can be checked practically in real time.
+In every client authentication attempt, the web server sends a query to the OCSP service, which responds with the client certificate revocation status.

-Certificates issued by ESTEID2018 and ESTEID2025 CA have AIA OCSP service location included in end user certificate (http://aia.sk.ee/esteid2018 and http://ocsp.eidpki.ee), so we do not need to make any change here.
-But we still can configure our server to check revocation status of certificates using AIA OCSP service:
+Certificates issued by ESTEID2018 and ESTEID2025 CA have AIA OCSP service location included in the end user certificate (http://aia.sk.ee/esteid2018 and http://ocsp.eidpki.ee), so no changes are needed here.
+The server can still be configured to check revocation status of certificates using the AIA OCSP service:

 Configuring AIA OCSP path on IIS server